 Welcome to Ashby Turn Primary Care Centre

-Welcome along to our surgery website where we hope you will quickly benefit from a user friendly layout and a wealth of information. you can now access a number of services online.
-Ordering a repeat prescription or sending us your comments are both just a click away.
-And if you’re not yet registered with us you can download the necessary forms here too.
+You can now access a number of services online.
+Ordering a repeat prescription, booking appointments or sending us your comments are all just a click away.
+If you’re not yet registered for online services you can also download the necessary forms here or alternatively pop into the surgery and ask our receptionists for more information.

 We provide ground floor services and facilities and the building is fully accessible by pushchairs and wheelchairs.
 The approach and access to the building is on one level.
 The main reception counter has a lowered section and there is plenty of space around the reception.
 A wheelchair is available on request for use while in the surgery.
 Reception staff are on hand to provide assistance for you, please ask on arrival or alternatively if you want to discuss access before attending the surgery please contact the practice manager on 01724 842051.